A Study About Remote and Local Liver Surgery

 Brief Summary

-The goal of this clinical trial is to learn if the robotic surgical system producted by Shenzhen Edge Medical Company has a non-inferior surgical success rate in the field of remote liver surgery compared to local surgery.
+The goal of this clinical trial is to learn if the robotic surgical system producted by Shenzhen Edge Medical Company has a non-inferior textbook outcome in liver surgery in the field of remote surgery compared to local robotic surgery.
 It will also learn about the safety of remote liver surgery.
-The main questions are: Does remote liver surgery not lower the probability of conversing to open or laparoscopic or local liver surgery?
+The main questions are: Does remote liver surgery not lower the textbook outcomes in liver surgery compared to the local robotic surgery?
 What complications do participants have when taking remote liver surgery?
-Investigators will compare remote liver surgery to local liver surgery to see if remote liver surgery doesn't lower the surgical conversion rate.
-Participants will: Undergo remote or local liver surgery according to the random program; Visit the clinic in 3, 28 and 42 day after surgery for checkups and tests; Keep a diary of their postoperative complications.
+Investigators will compare remote liver surgery to local robotic liver surgery to see if remote liver surgery doesn't lower the textbook outcome in liver surgery.
+Participants will: Undergo remote or local robotic liver surgery according to the random program; Visit the clinic in 3, 28 and 42 day after surgery for checkups and tests; Keep a diary of their postoperative complications.

 Trial Health